Skip to main content

 I want to use the stremio profile but don't want the TMDB Addon

-Within the compose.yaml file, you can remove the stremio profile from the tmdb-addon service.
+Within the compose.yaml file, you can remove the stremio profile from the tmdb-addon and tmdb-addon_mongo services.
+Remove the highlighted lines below:

 services: